 7. Cover all the bases

-Come up with the bestus of the best original business names?
+Happy with your business name?
 Great.
 Now you need to check it’s available.
 In days gone by you’d have a shop sign, maybe a business card and an ad in the Yellow Pages.
-In the 21st century the name needs to work online too.
+Now it needs to work online too.

 Has it been taken on the web?

-Of course you can type ‘www.yourawesomebiz.co.uk’ into your internet address bar and see if it’s been taken.
-But I recommend searching the neutral Whois lookup site which lists what might be coming up for grabs soon.
-You can use URL sign-up places, but it has been known that when you return to buy it, the price goes up or it’s been nabbed by someone else.
+Type ‘www.yourawesomebiz.co.uk’ into your internet address bar and see if it’s been taken.
+This is safer than checking on a website which can sell you domain names.
+I’ve heard rumours that occasionally when you return to buy it, the price goes up or it’s been nabbed by someone else.

 I would also check out buying the ‘.com’ address as well as ‘.co.uk’.
 You don’t want people clicking through to your doppleganger in Texas.
 There’s more about URLs on my article three questions you must ask your web designer.